hosseingarosian09-lab/Campus-Network-Simulation/README.md

-# Campus Network CCNA Lab
+# Campus Network Simulation

 ## Overview

-This project is a Cisco Packet Tracer campus network built as a CCNA practice lab.
+This project is a hands-on campus network simulation built in Cisco Packet Tracer.

-The goal was to combine multiple networking technologies into a single working topology while practicing configuration and troubleshooting.
+The goal was to design, configure, and troubleshoot a small enterprise-style network while applying fundamental networking concepts in a practical environment.

 ---

-## Technologies Used
+## Concepts & Technologies

 - VLAN
 - Trunking (802.1Q)